Headway Client Privacy Notice

 - For research purposes

-When we ask for your information we will always explain what we are using the information for.
+When we ask for your personal information, we will always explain what we are using the information for.
 We will not use information that we get for one reason for a different purpose without first asking your permission.

-We hold only the information that we need in order to provide you with a quality service.
-In the case of our rehabilitation services or our research projects, this means that we might have to hold a large amount of information about you, including your medical history and other sensitive information such as medical reports and rehabilitation progress reports.
+We hold all the information that we need in order to provide you with a quality service.
+In the case of our rehabilitation services or our research projects, this means that we might have to hold a large amount of information about you, including your medical history, your attendance at Headway and other sensitive information such as medical reports and rehabilitation progress reports.

 We recognise that this means we have to take special care of this sensitive information to make sure it is kept safely.
 We have special systems with extra layers of security to protect that information so that only those who need access to it can see it.